 Outlining a strategy for digital transformation or finding small, scalable opportunities for improvement aren’t trivial tasks.

 If the goal is to become an autonomous, self-correcting system, the question becomes: How do we get there?

 The answer is adopting an agile approach, leaning towards a steady evolution that will result in revolutionary productivity gains.
 Start making changes now and evolve often; do not wait for the big bang.
 You will miss the train!

 While Industry 4.0 is often defined as a suite of technologies converging on the modern shop floor, there are a few concepts that tie them all together.

-The other is cyber-physical systems (CPS).
+The other key concept is cyber-physical systems (CPS).
 CPS are networks that combine human and machine inputs to create better communication and support between the different actors in a factory.
 In simpler terms, CPS are connected systems that help support humans on the shop floor by contextualizing their activity across the digital and physical domains of manufacturing.

 Together, IIoT and CPS enable a bottom-up approach to pharmaceutical manufacturing.
 Hierarchical control models require more information before implementing changes.
 With IIoT and CPS, control is emergent.